Baby (Dijon album): Critical reception

 Baby was met with widespread acclaim from music critics upon its release.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 94, based on six reviews, indicating "universal acclaim".
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 94, based on seven reviews, indicating "universal acclaim".

 In a perfect 10/10 review for Paste, reviewer Matt Mitchell declared that "Dijon is R&B's past, present, and future," writing, "Baby is full of electronic mood swings and vocal stacking where guitars rambled on Absolutely.
 Dijon goes as far as manipulating his voice into an instrument, sampling himself over and over atop ecstatic ride grooves and noodly riffs until the phrasings are unrecognizable."
 At Pitchfork, it received a 9.0/10, with writer Ivy Nelson describing it as "a spectacular new vision of soul, pop, and R&B," and drawing parallels to the work of Frank Ocean, Bilal, D'Angelo, Common, Bon Iver, and Prince.
 In a review for Flood Magazine, Juan Gutierrez praised the album, writing that Dijon "blends his familiar take on contemporary R&B with a glitchier, more psychedelic version of those sonic textures in order to evoke a fractured, internet-like aesthetic that’s often mesmerizing," noting the "postmodern, stitched-together quality between the samples, synths, and beats, unifying itself in an off-beat way that also recalls J Dilla."

 In a 4.5/5 star review for Rolling Stone, Jeff Ihaza wrote, "Throughout the album, fragments of sounds—fiery adlibs, Golden Age hip-hop samples, whizzing, inverted vocal riffs—all jut out like beams of light piercing through the pitch black of night," concluding that "the record is indeed best described by that all-encompassing word, experimental."
-Writing for the The New Yorker, Brady Brickner-Wood explained that on Baby, Dijon "retains the freewheeling, analog approach that he adopted on Absolutely, while, once again, expanding the potential parameters of popular music.
+Writing for The New Yorker, Brady Brickner-Wood explained that on Baby, Dijon "retains the freewheeling, analog approach that he adopted on Absolutely, while, once again, expanding the potential parameters of popular music.
 Distorted drum samples smash against twinkling synth keys; piano is re-amped and fried into fragments; warm electric guitar licks dissolve into noisy FX, FM radio rips, and the odd Wu-Tang Clan sample."